AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content.md

 Provide at least two clear, high-resolution screenshots of the listing.
 Up to fifteen images can be uploaded to each extension profile.
 You can either drag each image to the box, or browse to the files and upload them from the directory.

--  The first uploaded image becomes the main image for the profile, and is featured in extensions listings.
+-  The first uploaded image becomes the main image for the profile, and is featured in listings.
 -  Crop each screenshot to include only relevant information.
 Do not include URLs or unnecessary white space.

 Maximum file size: 5 MB